SanderMertens/ecs-faq/README.md

 Care must be taken to not lend to much importance to entity types.
 A properly designed ECS application does not emphasize what an object _is_, but what an object _has_.
 If you find yourself in a situation where adding one component should prevent adding another component, you are probably trying to impose OOP on ECS (after all, an object can't be two things at once!).

-Reflecs supports tags and archetypes (they are called "families").
-Additionally, [Reflecs](https://github.com/SanderMertens/reflecs) supports "prefabs", which in addition to specifying a named list of components, also store component values.
-This mechanism is similar to how prefabs work in Unity EC.

 ### Can I reuse the same component for multiple purposes?
-No. Entity Component Systems have a nominal type system, which is a fancy way of saying that types (components) are identified by name, and you should not reuse the same structure for different purposes.
+No. Entity Component Systems require a nominal type system, which is a fancy way of saying that types (components) are identified by name, and you should not reuse the same structure for different purposes.
 The reason for this is that a system subscribes for a component, and needs to be able to process the component data without context.
 Therefore, the meaning of a component must be consistent across all entities.

+Note however that while an _ECS framework_ must be able to uniquely identify components, you can still reuse the same _programming language_ type for different components.
+For example, if your application has a _type_ called `Vector2D`, you could register that type under the `Position` and `Velocity` _component_ identifiers.

 ### How do I run a system?
 This depends on the ECS framework.
 Some ECS frameworks require you to run your systems manually, whereas others run the systems for you.
-In [Reflecs](https://github.com/SanderMertens/reflecs), you declare the systems, after which they will be automatically invoked in the main loop.

 ### Can I run systems periodically?
 This depends on the ECS framework.
-In [Reflecs](https://github.com/SanderMertens/reflecs), you can specify a time interval at which a system needs to be ran.
+Some ECS frameworks let you specify an interval at which systems are ran.

 ### Can I run systems when component values change?
 This depends on the ECS framework.
-In [Reflecs](https://github.com/SanderMertens/reflecs), you can specify that a system should be invoked when a component value is set.
+Some ECS frameworks let you define systems that are executed when components are assigned a value.

 ### Can I run systems when I'm adding / removing components?
 This depends on the ECS framework.
-In [Reflecs](https://github.com/SanderMertens/reflecs), you can specify that a system should be invoked when a component is added or removed.
+Some ECS frameworks let you define systems that are executed when components are added or removed.

 ### How do I specify the ordering of my systems?
 This depends on the ECS framework, but is an important part of ECS design.
 In an ideal world, systems have no dependencies and can be ran in any order.
 In practice however, this is seldomly the case.
 Each ECS framework approaches this problem differently.
 In Unity ECS for example, you can specify the dependencies of a system (systems that should run before the system).

-[Reflecs ECS](https://github.com/SanderMertens/reflecs) promotes a design in which systems are decoupled as much as possible.
-It is not possible to specify per-system dependencies, as this would mean that a system requires knowledge about other systems.
-Instead, reflecs has two strategies for defining system order.
-First of all, systems can specify a stage in which they should be ran.
-There are five stages (OnLoad, PreFrame, OnFrame, PostFrame, OnStore), each with a specific purpose.
-Within a stage, systems are executed in order of declaration.
+Different strategies for ordering systems are:
+- Specify system dependencies, and let the ECS framework do automatic ordering
+- Specify system order manually
+- Assign systems to different stages, and execute the stages in a well-defined sequence

 ### Do I have to read/write component data inside systems?
-No, though it is recommended to do so.
+No, though it may be faster to do so.
 When you access a component outside of a system, an ECS framework needs to do a lookup to first see if the entity has the component, and where it is stored.
-When components are accessed inside a system, the ECS framework knows the interest of the system beforehand, and since data is stored in an array, can precompute the locations of the components for you, which improves performance.
+When components are accessed from inside a system, the ECS framework knows the interest of the system beforehand, and since data is stored in an array, it can precompute the locations of the components for you, which improves performance.

+Note that different ECS implementations may or may not choose to implement this optimization.

 ### How do I specify parent-child relationships in ECS?
 This depends on the ECS framework.
 In Reflecs ECS, you can add "Container" entities to entities.

 ### How many entities, components and systems does a typical application have?
 This highly depends on the application.
 Anywhere between a dozen, hundreds, or maybe even thousands of components and systems.
-The number of entities is tightly coupled with how many objects your game or simulation has.
+The number of entities is tightly coupled with how many "things" your game or simulation has.

 ### How do I initialize component data?
 This depends on the ECS framework and programming language.
 An OOP language may let you initialize components in constructors.
-In [Reflecs ECS](https://github.com/SanderMertens/reflecs), you can initialize components with systems that are invoked when a component is added to an entity, or with prefabs.
+Other ECS frameworks may offer custom mechanisms for initializing data.